LemmeDasker/SleepDevice-CC2530-3_switches-to-Zigbee2MQTT/README.md

 ## Compiling
 The compile flags are embedded in the IAR project file.
-But they can also be ssen in the Compile-flags.txt file.
+But they can also be seen in the Compile-flags.txt file.

 ## Connecting the device